 Even as Howell and the court were going through the process of the pre-trial intervention, another, far more serious case was forming against Howell because of an incident last June.

-The Flagler County Sheriff’s Office was investigating the case of a missing 14-year-old girl.
-The girl’s parents had given her permission to go to Epic Theaters to see “The Conjuring 2” at a 9:30 p.m. showing the night before.
+William Bookhammer, Howell’s attorney, told Craig that the proposed plea deal would bring down the The Flagler County Sheriff’s Office was investigating the case of a missing 14-year-old girl.
+The girl’s parents had given her permission to go to Epic Theaters to see “The Conjuring 2” at a 9:30 p.m. showing the night before, on June 10, 2016.
 The girl told her mother that the show was sold-out and that she’d remain at the theater to see the next showing, but she never came home, and that was her last contact with her mother, according to a sheriff’s report on the incident.

 Her parents tried to get in contact with her several times before calling police.
 Soon after the sheriff’s office entered the girl’s name in two databases (the Florida Crime Information Center and its national equivalent) Port St. Lucie police contacted the Flagler Sheriff’s Office and said it had recovered the girl there.

 The girl was with Howell.